Dr Ljubica Spaskovska

 - HISM027 - The Cold War: A Global History

 I completed a PhD in History at Exeter University in 2014.
-Between 2009 and 2014 I was also part - both as a full-time research fellow and as a research collaborator - of the University of Edinburgh based project 'Europeanisation of citizenship in the successor states of the former Yugoslavia' (CITSEE) (http://citsee.eu/).
+Between 2014 and 2019 I was a post-doctoral research fellow on the Leverhulme-funded project 1989 after 1989: rethinking the fall of state socialism in a global perspective at Exeter led by Professor James Mark.
+Between 2009 and 2014 I was part of the University of Edinburgh based project 'Europeanisation of citizenship in the successor states of the former Yugoslavia' (CITSEE).